 Wells

 The source of water is a series of 11 wells — seven vertical and four angled — that tap into the Missouri: Elk Point Aquifer adjacent to the Missouri River.
 The main wellfield is in an area known as Mulberry Point, just north of the Vermillion-Newcastle Bridge southwest of Vermillion, SD.
 It is part of SD Department of Game, Fish & Park’s Frost Production Area.
-There are three wells at Site A, three at Site C, three at Site D and two at Site E. One or more wells will be built in the future at Site B, and possibly elsewhere, as demands require.
-Most are a stone’s throw from the river bank.
+There are three wells at Site A, three at Site C, three at Site D and two at Site E as well as test wells for the future collector wells at Sites A and C. There is also a collector well at Site B. Most are a stone’s throw from the river bank.
 Protecting them from erosion is a one mile bank stabilization system called a “modified stone toe revetment”.
 This environmentally friendly approach to bank stabilization received the distinguished “Partners in Conservation Award” from the U.S. Secretary of the Interior in May 2009.
 Lewis & Clark also owns land a couple miles upstream for a possible secondary well field known as Site J, but it is not known when or if any wells will be drilled there.

 There is no intake pipe pulling water directly from the river, so the result is a very high quality water that has been filtered by the sand and gravel.
 For regulatory purposes the water is considered “ground water”, as opposed to “ground water under the influence of surface water”.
 Water rights are provided through the State of SD.
 Well contracts in chronological order: